- PSOCID BIOLOGY

 Psocids are small insects which love moisture.
 In general, they need to live where humidity is high or moisture is present.

-The following video is a short (less than 60 seconds) that give you the quick summary of what products you’ll need (featured further down this page) to control Psocids in the home.
+The following “short video” (less than 60 seconds) gives you the quick summary of what products you’ll need (featured further down this page) to control Psocids in the home.

 Common places for psocids populations to thrive include window sills, under outside siding of homes, tree trunks, shrubs, flowers, around garden hoses, under bricks and rocks, around light fixtures and under boxes.
 However, some species will readily live in books, book cases, attics and crawl spaces.

-This next video is another short (less than 60 seconds) and it gives you the brief summary of what you’ll need to do on the outside of the home to stop psocids from getting inside.
+This next “short video” gives you the brief summary of what you’ll need to do on the outside of the home to stop psocids from getting inside.

 In fact there are many families and subspecies of this insect and the science community has not quite come to a concise conclusion about how to group and name all that are included.
 Some appear to have specific moisture requirements and others do not.
 At the same time some seem to be food specific and others do not.
 To make matters more confusing, it appears that psocids are able to change their dietary needs as food availability changes.
 One thing is for sure: if you have psocids active in or around your home – expect them to prosper and keep coming back every warm season.
 And in most cases they’ll end up invading living spaces which is when they’ll readily invade books, file cabinets and basically anywhere they find paper products.